astbi/svea_embedding/README.md

 ```

 ## Gold Standard
 Once we have queries and documents for evaluation, we can prepare the gold standard ranking.
-The input examples need to have the same for as in the file `example_pos.jsonl`: queries paired with one positive document.
+The input examples need to have the same form as in the file `example_pos.jsonl`: queries paired with one positive document.

 `python prepare_eval_data.py example_pos.jsonl example_gold_standard.jsonl`